muhammadshaban89/Ansible-Learn/Manage_Large_playbooks/README.md

 - There are two operations that Ansible can use to bring content into a playbook.
 You can `include` content, or you can `import` content.
 - When you `include` content, it is a `dynamic` operation.
 Ansible processes included content during the run of the playbook, as content is reached.
-- When you `impor`t content, it is a `static` operation.
+- When you `import` content, it is a `static` operation.
 Ansible preprocesses `imported` content when the playbook is initially parsed, before the run starts.

 IMPORTING PLAYBOOKS:
 -------------------------------------------